souzatharsis/tamingLLMs/tamingllms/markdown/intro.md

 1. **Structural (un)Reliability**: LLMs struggle to maintain consistent output formats, complicating their integration into larger systems and making error handling more complex.

-2. **Size and Length Constraints**: LLMs have strict token limits for both inputs and outputs, requiring careful chunking and management strategies to handle long-form content effectively.
+2. **Format, Size and Length Constraints**: LLMs are sensitive to input data format and size requiring careful management strategies to handle long-form unstructured content effectively.

 3. **Testing Complexity**: Traditional software testing methodologies break down when dealing with non-deterministic and generative systems, requiring new approaches.

-4. **Hallucination Management**: These models can generate plausible-sounding but entirely fabricated information, creating significant risks for production applications.

-5. **Safety and Alignment**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.
+4. **Safety and Alignment**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.

-6. **Cost Optimization**: The computational and financial costs of operating LLM-based systems can quickly become prohibitive without careful management, observability and optimization.
+5. **Cost Optimization**: The computational and financial costs of operating LLM-based systems can quickly become prohibitive without careful management, and optimization.

-7. **Vendor Lock-in**: Cloud-based LLM providers can create significant dependencies and lock-in through their proprietary APIs and infrastructure, making it difficult to switch providers or self-host solutions.
+6. **Vendor Lock-in**: Cloud-based LLM providers can create significant dependencies and lock-in through their proprietary APIs and infrastructure, making it difficult to switch providers or self-host solutions.

 ## A Practical Approach